Volumes of Polytopes Without Triangulations: Vertex 2-Polytopes

 as well as

 which we know from (\ref{eq:FundamentalIdentity}) to be equal.
 We have therefore recovered two different triangulations for the same 2-polytope.
 Suppose however that we were given the expression

 for some boundaries $\{1, ..., 6\}$.
-Using (\ref{eq:main2DIdentity}) in reverse, we can expand out each $[ijk]$ in terms of $F_{ij}$'s and make the obvious cancellations to get
+Using (\ref{eq:main2DIdentity}) in reverse, we can expand out each $[ijk]$ in terms of $F_{ij}$'s and make the obvious cancellations due to the antisymmetry of the vertex objects to get

-Thus, $(I)$ is seen to be both independent of the boundaries $5$ and $6$, as well as equal to $A((1,4,2,3))$, both of which are highly non-obvious facts when presented with (\ref{eq:BigTriangulation}).
-To go the other direction and recover the triangulation $(I)$ from (\ref{eq:QuadrilateralInCalculus}) involves simply and repetitively adding zero in the form $F_{ij}+F_{ji}$ in a straightforward way.\\ In the triangulations (\ref{eq:Triangulation1}), (\ref{eq:Triangulation2}), and (\ref{eq:BigTriangulation}), we have introduced spurious vertices into our triangulations.
+Thus, $(I)$ is seen to be both independent of the boundaries $5$ and $6$, as well as equal to $A((1,4,2,3))$, both of which are non-obvious when presented with (\ref{eq:BigTriangulation}).
+To go the other direction and recover the triangulation $(I)$ from (\ref{eq:QuadrilateralInCalculus}) involves repeatedly adding zero in the form $F_{ij}+F_{ji}$ in a straightforward way.\\ In the triangulations (\ref{eq:Triangulation1}), (\ref{eq:Triangulation2}), and (\ref{eq:BigTriangulation}), we have introduced spurious vertices into our triangulations.
 For example, in order to move from (\ref{eq:QuadrilateralInCalculus}) to (\ref{eq:Triangulation1}) we had to add and subtract $F_{12}$, corresponding to the vertex $\{1,2\}$ which is not a part of the underlying polygon.
-An interesting class of triangulations are those that do not introduce any such spurious vertices, and the $F_{...}$-calculus can algorithmically recover these as well.
-For example, let us define $L$ to be the unique line connecting vertex $\{1,4\}$ to vertex $\{2,3\}$, as in Figure \ref{fig:Quadrilateral2}.
+A physically interesting class of triangulations are those that do not introduce any such spurious vertices, as these give expressions of amplitudes without introducing spurious non-local poles~\cite{NoteOnPolytopes}.
+The vertex calculus can straightforwardly recover these as well.